webiik/webiik/oAuth1Client.md

 - every that uses OAuth 1 (Twitter, LinkedIn, Vimeo, Dropbox,...)

 ## Installation
-OAuth1 client is part of [Webiik platform](readme.md).
-Before using OAuth2 in your project, install it with the following command:
+OAuth1Client is part of [Webiik platform](readme.md).
+Before using OAuth1Client in your project, install it with the following command:
 ```bash
 composer require mihi/webiik
 ```